Sure, we all have a chunky list of ambitious interests, projects, and goals in our head that we want to complete.

 In fact, it adds pressure on you to do things a certain way, and if it doesn’t turn out to be that way, then you’ll be severely disappointed, or worse, it prevents you from making any progress.

 Put another way, perfectionism can keep you stuck in analysis paralysis and stop you from taking action in completing your project.
 It can even be a source of excuses for not finishing your projects.

 For instance, let’s say decluttering your house is a big project you’ve been procrastinating on.

 One perfectionist thought-turned-excuse could look like:

 “I can’t declutter my house right now because the city’s on lock-down and I can’t request a pickup time for a donation truck to come by my house.”

 Which prevents you from heading into one closet of one room of your house to fill up one box with donated goods.

-It’s like the stars have to be aligned before taking the first step, yet there are so many steps you can take in the interim to conquering your project.
+It’s like the stars have to align before taking the first step, yet there are so many steps you can take in the interim to conquering your project.